tvhahn/EarthGAN/README.md

 Progress updates, along with my thoughts, can be found in the [devlog](devlog/).

 **This is active research.** If you have any thoughts, suggestions, or would like to collaborate, please reach out!
+You can also post questions/ideas in the [discussions section](https://github.com/tvhahn/EarthGAN/discussions).

 ## Current Approach

 We're leveraging the excellent work of Li et al. who have implemented a GAN for creating [super-resolution cosmological simulations](https://www.pnas.org/content/118/19/e2022038118).
-The general method is in the [map2map](https://github.com/eelregit/map2map) their repository.
-We've used their GAN implementation.
+The general method is in their [map2map](https://github.com/eelregit/map2map) repository.
+We've used their GAN implementation as it works on 3D data.
 Please cite their work if you find it useful!

 The current approach is based on the [StyleGAN2](https://github.com/NVlabs/stylegan2) model.
 In addition, a conditional-GAN (cGAN) is used to produce results that are partially deterministic.